bhavyapathak20/zimbra-script/README.md

+It is developed using Zimbra open-source collaboration version 8.8.15 on Ubuntu version 20.04 LTS using Windows Subsystem for Linux (WSL).

 ## Overview
 This repository contains scripts to extract Zimbra user information and import users into a Linux os.
-It extracts user email id and hashing techniques and outputs them in a CSV format.
+It extracts user email IDs and hashing techniques and outputs them in a CSV format.
 The import script uses the CSV to create users on the Linux system

 ## Steps
 1. **Extracting Zimbra User Info**: